edgio-docs/edgio-docs/src/pages/guides/cookbook.md

 ### Redirecting All Traffic to a Different Domain {/*redirecting-all-traffic-to-a-different-domain*/}

-This example redirects all traffic on domains other than www.mydomain.com to www.mydomain.com.
-So for example, mydomain.com => www.mydomain.com

 ```js
 // Redirect all traffic except those with host header starting with www. to www.mydomain.com
 router.match({ headers: { host: /^(?!www\.).*$/ } }, ({ redirect }) => {